| Design, Innovation,

 As far as we know, this has never been done before to this degree.
 The Ultra

+will fit 90% of the world's basses.
 After we agreed on the right sized bass and general size of the case,

 we then turned our attention to how to design a case that would best protect